collections_bookmark Part of Commander Legends: Battle for Baldur's Gate

 How often is Lightning Greaves drawn in a Commander game?

-Across 2486 tracked games where Lightning Greaves was in the deck, it was drawn 23% of the time.
-That is consistent with expectations for a singleton in a 100-card deck.
-Of the 836 copies that reached a player's hand, 70% were cast before the game concluded.
+In 6197 tracked games where Lightning Greaves was in a deck, it was drawn 23% of the time.
+That is in line with what a singleton in a 100-card deck produces.
+Of the 2023 copies that reached a hand, 74% were cast before the game ended.
+The remainder mostly reflects games that concluded before the player had an opportunity to cast it.

 What turn does Lightning Greaves usually get cast?

-Why is Lightning Greaves so popular in Commander specifically?
+Why is Lightning Greaves so widely played in Commander?